ares-emulator/ares-emulator.github.io/about.md

 preservation.
 Its source code is structured to be maximally readable and self-documenting.

-The ares name was chosen as an homage to the protagonist of my all-time favorite video game, Lunar: The Silver Star.
+The ares name was chosen as an homage to the protagonist of Near's all-time favorite video game, Lunar: The Silver Star.
 In fact, most of the internal naming of ares falls in the same vein: hiro, nall, ruby, luna, lucia, mia and more are all from the Lunar universe, which is further reflected in ares' icon.
 Being able to play